Improve the e-learning accessibility of your LMS

 Robust

-The fourth and final WCAG principle is ‘Robust’ – that is, content is able to be interpreted across a wide variety of user agents, including web browsers, media players, mobile devices and plug-ins.
-It’s also important to ensure that content is designed in a way that followa standard conventions, so that new assistive technologies will be compatible with them.
+The fourth and final WCAG principle is ‘Robust’ – meaning that the content is able to be interpreted across a wide variety of user agents, including: web browsers, media players, mobile devices and plugins.

 Services to improve LMS accessibility